RangerMauve/blog.mauve.moe/posts/decentralized-social-media.md

 - Relays
 - Zaps

 [Nostr](https://nostr.com/) (Notes and Other Stuff Transmitted by Relays) takes a different approach from the other two by prioritizing the client and making servers more simple.
 Clients create cryptographic key pairs which they use to sign individual `Events`.
 [Events](https://github.com/nostr-protocol/nips/blob/master/01.md#events-and-signatures) can be things like an update to your profile information, or a social media post, or whatever else.
-Nostr keeps a registry of [Noster Improvement Possibilities](https://github.com/nostr-protocol/nips/tree/master) which define kinds of events that clients may support.
+Nostr keeps a registry of [Nostr Improvement Possibilities](https://github.com/nostr-protocol/nips/tree/master) which define kinds of events that clients may support.
 These events can be sent to any Nostr relay and other clients can then fetch events of specific kinds or made by specific people.
 Any client can use any set of relays so long as they agree on the format of the messages being sent.
 The ecosystem also has a strong focus on cryptocurrency payments using the [bitcoin lightning network](https://en.wikipedia.org/wiki/Lightning_Network), aka [Zaps](https://nostr.how/en/zaps), to tip people or pay for services on marketplaces.

 #### Implementations